honojs/website/api/hono.md

 ## Not Found

-`app.notFound` for customizing Not Found Response.
+`app.notFound` allows you to customize a Not Found Response.

 ```ts
 app.notFound((c) => {